ACTRESS: Stage, Screen, TV, Commercials & VOs

 But that figure of mine, well, that didn't quite work for TV & Film.
 My headshots got me into many audition rooms and I was making some great impressions.
 But most of the feedback went something like...
 "She's not physically right for the role, often followed by things like... 'the best of 80 women we saw', 'total pro', 'so funny', 'great hair', 'beautiful face', 'we love her'...

 I was also able to set up agent meetings, but could not secure representation to save my life.
 Eventually a kind soul, great guy/agent (sadly no longer in the biz) told me, "Casting Directors are having you in, knowing you'll deliver on the material and they want you to win, but they also know you probably won't get hired."
 I don't think I closed my mouth 'til I got home that day, maybe not for a couple of days - that hurt!
 But I needed to hear it!
 Everyone was telling me to lose weight.
 I stand 5'5" and was 115lbs.
 I couldn't give much more!
 Besides weight was not my problem - genetics was...
-I tried various diet pills and always exercised.
+I tried various diet pills and always killed it at the gym.

 After a brief period (okay years) of daring people to hire me regardless, then wallowing in frustration when they didn't, trying desperately to 'figure' out how the heck to make those necessary and costly changes (?)
 I decided to seek out work in other aspects of the industry.
 I had to make a living afterall.
 Being behind a bar no longer 'served' me; I have very little patience for drunks.
 So, I began major multi-tasking!!!
 In addition to opening Madcap Management (representing no more than 10 actors) I also started working as the assistant to the head of domestic distribution @ Miramax, started Show & Tell: "Workshops for the Professional Actor" which I solely operated and performed with my very select/talented actor-members, worked as a casting assistant and/or paid reader for TV, Film, and commercials, directed & produced theater, and always managed to stay on stage - inviting everyone I ever met to every show.
 And against all odds I got a few film and TV roles.